-MPWMD will provide flow duration analysis for the different alternatives.
-MPWMD will also provide an assessment of how each alternative affects steelhead habitat availability by using an Instream Flow Incremental Method hydraulic model developed for the Carmel River.
+provide an assessment of how each alternative affects steelhead habitat availability by using an Instream Flow Incremental Method (IFIM) hydraulic model developed for the Carmel River.
+The IFIM model is being developed to evaluate steelhead habitat at various flows from Highway 1 to LPD.
 Output from these two models will be used in assessing potential benefits and impacts from the alternatives to be studied.